 There is strong evidence to suggest traders can capture alpha (excess returns) if they buy sustainable fully franked high yielding stocks 30-40 trading days before the company goes ex-dividend.
-Income investors will begin to focus their attention on the upcoming Infrastructure and REITs dividends.
+Income investors will begin to focus their attention on the upcoming June year end reporting season.

 ||TABCORP Holdings Ltd

-Each month we run a stress test based on four factors (earnings revisions, trend in payout ratio, price stability and strength of recurring cash flows) to find companies that are most at risk of a dividend cut for the coming year.
-ASX100 stocks most at risk are highlighted below:
+Each month we run a stress test based on four factors to find companies that are most at risk of a dividend cut for the coming year.
+ASX200 stocks most at risk are highlighted below: